vczoni/lamarck/README.md

 <div id='req-summary'/>

-## Summary of all practical Requirements
+## Summary of all practical Development Requirements

 1. The Process's parameters must have the same names as the Genes.
 > ```python